Pranav-Amin-10/NetworkPortScanner/README.md

 6. **Interpret Results:**
    - Analyze the console output to identify open ports and understand the status of the scanned network.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, feature requests, or would like to report issues, feel free to [create an issue](https://github.com/Pranav-Amin-10/NetworkPortScanner/issues) or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ### Additional Information:<br>
 🠮 Verify Open Ports using CMD<br>
 🠮 Open the Command Prompt.<br>